 Working closely with communities and protecting the environment are key values everywhere we operate but are especially important in the sensitive ecosystem on the North Slope of Alaska.
 When we were not able to reach agreement with local stakeholders on the location of the main bridge connecting drill site CD5 to the Alpine Central Processing Facility, we withdrew the permit applications and worked closely with permitting agencies and Nuiqsut residents to find common ground.
 The goal was to minimize the impact of the bridge on key subsistence hunting and fishing areas while ensuring that it would also work from an engineering, access and cost perspective.
 After engagement and consultation with the village elders, we were able to agree on the final location for the bridge.
 View more about CD5.

-We use a values and interest assessments (VIA) process to guide practitioners as they work with Canadian aboriginal communities to create positive, sustainable outcomes.
+We use a values and interest assessments (VIA) process to guide practitioners as they work with Canadian indigenous communities to create positive, sustainable outcomes.
 Our stakeholder engagement team begins by building relationships through authentic, collaborative dialogue with members of the community.
-Next, we work with the community to create a shared vision and discuss ways we can work together.
+Next, we work with the community to create a shared vision and to discuss ways we can work together.
 The third stage centers around planning and focuses on collaboratively prioritizing ideas and creating structures and processes for working together.
-Lastly, the ideas are turned into a shared action plan to be implemented and assessed.
+The ideas are turned into a shared action plan to be implemented and assessed.
 The VIA process can result in formal agreements with interested indigenous communities in close proximity to large developments.
 For those communities, agreements formalize a respectful relationship and the mutual promises between our company and communities.
-Each agreement is focused on shared value and addressing the specific promises, obligations and benefits for both parties, and like many agreements, are confidential.
+Each agreement is focused on shared value and addressing the specific promises, obligations and benefits for both parties, and like many agreements, is confidential.
 Agreements include a process to resolve concerns about rights infringement from our activities and language committing both parties to work toward mutually beneficial relationships.